 If you’re like me, I’d like this blog post to offer some encouragement and ideas because I feel like teachers (especially in elementary grades) put way too much pressure on themselves to have a classroom that looks perfect.

-Every year at back-to-school time, I see SO MANY AMAZING CLASSROOMS on social media!
-On the flip side, even though they aren’t posting, I know there are teachers who feel insane amounts of pressure to design a classroom that can compete with all the ones they see on Instagram and Facebook.
+I see SO MANY AMAZING CLASSROOMS on social media every day, especially during July and August!
+On the flip side, even though they aren’t posting, I know there are teachers who feel pressure to design a classroom that can compete with all the ones they see on Instagram, Pinterest, and Facebook.

-For my first 10 years of teaching, I felt really bad about this.
+I felt terrible about this during the first 10 years I taught.
 I felt like I was letting my students down.
-Before my 4th year of teaching, I was determined to have the best bulletin board of anyone in the school.
+Before my 4th year of teaching, I was determined to have the best bulletin board in my school.
 The Dallas Mavericks had just been to the NBA Finals (this is when I taught near Dallas) so I put each of my students’ faces on an image of a Mavericks player dunking a basketball.
-Then I had a phrase like “We are going to slam-dunk third grade” above it.
+Above the players, I had a phrase that said something like “We are going to slam dunk third grade.”
 I spent HOURS AND HOURS before the first day of school getting this to look perfect.
 Then when it was done, I looked at it and thought “meh.”
 On the first day of school, I think 2 or 3 kids said “cool.”
 That was it.

-About five years later I was reflecting on this.
-I realized this ridiculously horrible bulletin board, which I spent a long time beating myself about, had absolutely zero impact on student learning.
+I reflected on this a few years later.
+I realized this ridiculously horrible bulletin board, which I spent a long time stressing about, had zero impact on student learning.
 I had an amazing year with that group of students.
 Several kids made incredible gains in reading and math.
 I even managed to get press credentials to take one student to a Dallas Mavericks game as a reporter.
 He got to sit in the press box, stand on the court, attend the post-game press conference, get all the in-game stats, and write a story about the game just like a real reporter.
 (The Mavs get a BIG shout-out on that one!)
-It was an amazing year.

-Absolutely the first thing I did each year.
-I probably arranged my desks 10-15 times until I finally found an arrangement that was best.
+This is the first thing I did each year.
+I probably arranged my desks 10-15 times until I found a setup that was best.
 I wanted ample room for people to move around EVEN with the chairs pushed out.
 All desks needed to be angled to where kids can see the front of the room.
-I also needed space for some individual desks when kids need to be isolated.
+I also needed space for some individual desks when students need to be isolated.
 Then I put tape on the tile floor to mark where each desk should be.
-This meant the kids could push them back to exactly where they needed to be at the end of each day.
+This meant students could place the desks exactly where they needed to be at the end of each day.

 It’s extremely important that kids had lots of books to read in my classroom.
 After I arranged the desks, I set up my classroom library in a place that was open and accessible.
 I arranged my books according to AR level.
 I printed stickers with my name and stuck it on the spine of each book.
 Then I wrote the AR level and put a sticker on it.
 The color of the sticker indicated the range of AR level for that book.
 Here’s a photo of a few of those books to show you what the sticker looked like.